Japan poised to ease constitution's limits on military in landmark shift

 TOKYO Japan's cabinet is expected on Tuesday to end a ban that has kept the military from fighting abroad since World War Two, a major shift away from post-war pacifism and a political victory for Prime Minister Shinzo Abe who has pursued the change despite some public opposition.

-The move, seen by some as the biggest shift in defence policy since Japan set up its post-war armed forces in 1954, would end a ban on exercising "collective self-defence", or aiding a friendly country under attack.
+The move, seen by some as the biggest shift in defense policy since Japan set up its post-war armed forces in 1954, would end a ban on exercising "collective self-defense", or aiding a friendly country under attack.

 It would also relax limits on activities in U.N.-led peace-keeping operations and "grey zone" incidents that fall short of full-scale war, according to a draft cabinet resolution.